Marine Mammals

 Conservation Status: Least Concern ver 3.1, Pop. trend: unknown

-Harbour porpoise
+Harbour porpoise (Norsk: Nise)

 Phocoena phocoena

-Norway: all along the Norwegian coast inside fjords, local populations, in the Vestfjord many individuals are seen throughout the year in the same area.
+Norway: all along the Norwegian coast inside fjords, local populations, in the Vestfjord area many individuals are seen throughout the year in the same area.

-Group formation: Solitary – mother-calf pairs
+Group formation: Solitary – mother-calf pairs, groups of 2-5 seen

-Sexual maturity: females 3-4 yrs
+Sexual maturity: 3-4 years

-Predators: Grey seals, Bottlenose dolphins, Killer whales
+Predators: Large sharks, Grey seals, Killer whales

 Distribution: North Atlantic, North Pacific and the Black Sea, with several subspecies, they prefer temperate and subarctic waters, live in fjords, bays, estuaries and harbors.

-Grey seal
+Grey seal (Norsk:Havert, Gråsel, or Havkobbe)

 Group formation: Gregarious groups

-Sexual maturity: males 8-10 yrs, females 3-5 yrs
+Sexual maturity: males 6 years, females 3-5 years

 Diet: Generalist feeder, variety of fish and invertebrates